raspberrypilearning/scratch-cat-goes-skiing/en/step_9.md

 1. What happens when the skier crashes into it?
 1. Increasing the score when they get past it?

+Go back to the instructions in this project where you created the first obstacle if you need help.

 --- /challenge ---